cysouw/diathesis/text/c08_infinitive.md

 ### *werden + Infinitiv* Future {#sec:infinitive-werden-modal}

 The light verb *werden* is traditionally classified as a temporal auxiliary use for future reference, but is only very rarely used as a real temporal future.
 The *Präsens* is mostly used for future time reference in German [@next a].
 It is probably better to consider the *werden + Infinitiv* construction together with the other modal verbs.
-Note that there is a long discussion about the merits of this decision in the German grammatical tradition [e.g. @fabriciushansen1986: 141ff].
-Crucially, the *werden + Infinitiv* can also be used with past-time reference [@next c] and the usage typically includes a modal implication of expectation and/or presumption.
+Note that there is a long discussion about the merits of this classification in the German grammatical tradition [e.g. @fabriciushansen1986: 141ff].
+Crucially, the *werden + Infinitiv* can also be used with past-time reference [@next c] and the usage typically includes a modal implicature of expectation and/or presumption.

 ::: ex
 - Der Feind greift morgen vielleicht an. \